nhartman94/CNN_Project/README.md

 Most esteemed mentor:
     Michael Kagan, SLAC/CERN-ATLAS

+## Starter Code

+Our starter code was only taken from CS231N assignments.
+This included the check_accuracy, check_loss, and train functions in train.py (the function train_ThreeCNN, while structured on train, was not explicitly taken from the class).

 ## Dataset

 We will be using the jet images of the showers in the EM calorimeter produced